-Family Law Expert Representing Clients in New Port Richey, FL
+Family Law Lawyers Representing Clients in New Port Richey, FL

 New Port Richey is located in Pasco County, just north of Tarpon Springs and Palm Harbor.
 The city was formed in the 1924 and in the late 1920s the city became the winter home for Hollywood stars.
 Unfortunately, the Great Depression had a devastating impact on the city and its grow was stagnant until the 1960s when western Pasco County began a decades long period of rapid growth, which continues today.
 New Port Richey is becoming more and more the northern extension of Pinellas County as the populations of Tarpon Springs and Palm Harbor move further north.